oasp/s2i/README.md

 #### Build All

 Use script `build.sh` to automatically install and build all image streams.
-The script also creates devonfw-angular and devonfw-java inside the project 'openshift'.
+The script also creates templates devonfw-angular and devonfw-java inside the project 'openshift' to be used by everyone.

 1. Open a bash shell as Administrator
 2. Execute shell file: